davideger/blog/microbenchmarks/heartbreak.md

 ```

 What the *what*?
 Running on a different machine now makes our Polars-enhanced
-Python routine *more than twice as slow* and uses **8x** much core time.
+Python routine *more than twice as slow* and uses **8x** the core time.

 It turns out, it's not the version of Python or Polars installed, but
-rather the game of musical chairs that happens each time polars code gets
+rather the game of musical chairs that happens to the Python execution thread
-run and the way in which our rank calculation is coded.
+each time polars code gets run combined with the way our rank calculation is coded.

-Ahead of time, we calculate for each listing its per-aspect star
+Ahead of time we calculate for each listing its per-aspect star
 rating — one for `food`, one for `atmosphere` etc.  So for our 25,000
 listings and 5 aspects we have a table of 125,000 floats, which pandas
-(and for that matter polars) by default store as float64's, adding up
+(and for that matter polars) by default will store as float64's.
+This adds up
 to about a megabyte of data.
 We sort these lists and store them in
 sorted `np.array`s and then at run time scan these using `np.searchsorted`
 to find each listing's aspect rank in the sorted list.